Sustainable Schools: Fighting for Future Generations

 - Create competitions for the least amount of waste produced

-- Devise a program which is engaging and informative
+- Devise a sustainable schools program which is engaging and informative

 - Introduce rewards for achieving recycling goals

 You can run a recycling awareness day to help boost the adoption rates of the recycling program.
-Provide engaging infographics and activities for inspiration and provide a greater understanding of the recycling program.
+Provide engaging infographics and activities for inspiration and provide a greater understanding of the recycling program and help kickstart a more sustainable school.

 The day can also be used to educate teachers, staff and students on the impact recycling has on the environment and the costs associated with waste production.